carvel-dev/imgpkg/docs/commands.md

 ---
 ## Tag

-`imgpkg tag` supports a `list` subcommand that allows users to list the tags of images pushed to registries.
-The command features an `--image`/`-i` option that allows a user to specify image name.
+`imgpkg tag` supports a `list` subcommand that allows users to list the image tags pushed to registries.
+The command features an `--image`/`-i` option that allows a user to specify an image name.

 An example of this is shown below: